 Heiner says there have been three significant challenges his team has had to overcome:

-- Price: Heiner explains that many customers have become more accustomed to an OPEX model, but this can be a challenge since their video solutions typically fall under CAPEX.
+- Price: Heiner explains that many customers have become more accustomed to an OPEX model, but this can be challenging since their video solutions typically fall under CAPEX.
 This is generally less of a concern when working with IT groups, which are more accustomed to using this model with other business systems.

 - Information security: Cybersecurity is always a concern, says Heiner, but he points out that vendors are putting significant resources into making sure their cloud platforms are secure.
-Heiner says before you consider partnering with a VSaaS vendor, you should make sure you can provide all security documentation and penetration testing to your customers to ease their concerns and show that the vendor is proactive with its security plan.
+Heiner says before you consider partnering with a VSaaS vendor, you should ensure you can provide all security documentation and penetration testing to your customers to ease their concerns and show that the vendor is proactive with its security plan.